turingcompl33t/cpp-playground/README.md

 - Range V3

 Building and utilizing these libraries each involve their own set of "gotchas" - below I have attempted to record make note of these in order to simplify recreating the programs in this repository.

+### Google Benchmark

+Assuming you cloned the repository recursively (i.e. with `git clone --recursive`) you have the Google Benchmark library added as a submodule.
+The `CMakeLists.txt` in each module directory takes care of the rest of the configuration.

 #### Boost